-A couple of things make Cue the Cleverbot unique among its competitors (Sphero, Ozobot).
+A couple of things make Cue the CleverBot unique among its competitors (Sphero, Ozobot).
 The Create mode offers a more visual way to think about coding.
-Like a flowchart, you draw lines from one command to another to create a sequence of events.
-It’s also a really good way to visualize loops.
+As with a flowchart, you draw lines from one command to another to create a sequence of events.
+It's a really good way to visualize loops.
 Create mode may be a good starting point for students who have not used block programming.
 Create mode also emphasizes reactive behaviors, which is something students often fail to incorporate in their code (they usually focus more on control commands like speed and direction).

 Cue the CleverBot has some built-in artificial intelligence, another feature not often found in robots designed for children.
 In Control mode, you can turn on the Explore function, setting Cue free to explore its surroundings using its proximity sensors.
 It's interesting to watch how Cue maneuvers itself to avoid obstacles.
 This can fit into a classroom discussion about artificial intelligence, the purpose and future of robots, and even privacy concerns about having robots in our society.
 For example, encourage students to find examples of artificial intelligence in their daily lives and debate the pros and cons.

 Cue by Wonder Workshop has some unique features that make it stand out from its competitors.
 Unfortunately, it's not as classroom-friendly as you would expect from the makers of Dash and Dot.
 Cue is being marketed to the individual consumer currently, and until curriculum materials are released, it isn't the best choice for teachers looking for their first set of classroom robots.Continue reading Show less

 A robot must be actively synced with a device for the app to work, so students can't prepare code in advance or while another student is using the robot.
 The robot does hold a decent charge, so you can expect to use it for several hours at a time.
 You can also communicate with the robot while it's charging, you just can't drive it around.